-Ann would later say that she never could convince Warner Bros. that she could act: in her home studio’s mind, Ann Sheridan would always be the “Oomph Girl.”
+Ann later lamented that she never succeeded in convincing Warner Bros. that she could act: in her home studio’s mind, Ann Sheridan would always be the “Oomph Girl.”

-So when Howard Hawks, at 20th Century Fox, offered Ann the plumb comedy role of Catherine Gates in Male War Bride, Ann didn’t have to think twice about accepting:
+So when Howard Hawks, at 20th Century Fox, offered Ann the plumb comedy role of Catherine Gates in I Was a Male War Bride, Ann didn’t have to think twice about accepting:

 “…I would have taken anything of Howard Hawks’, and with Cary Grant in it, sight unseen.”

-Hawks and Sheridan Finally Work Together on I Was a Male War Bride
+Hawks & Sheridan Finally Work Together on I Was a Male War Bride

 “She outlived some of the worst pictures you’ve ever known and became good.
 People liked her.
-They make her a star in spite of the bad pictures…she was quick and good and everything…if you’re going to make a good picture with Cary Grant, you’d better have somebody who’s pretty d – – – good along with him.”
+They made her a star in spite of the bad pictures…she was quick and good and everything…if you’re going to make a good picture with Cary Grant, you’d better have somebody who’s pretty damn good along with him.”

 I Was a Male War Bride: Filming on Location

-I Was a Male War Bride would be shot on location in Germany, with interiors at Shepperton Studios in England.
-It’s tempting to think that artistic integrity and a desire to lend authenticity to the story were the reasons behind 20th Century Fox’s decision to film on location.
-But the main motivation was actually quite practical.
-The studio had a large sum of money in Europe, and with the end of WWII, the war torn countries of the continent were eager to recover economically.
-As such, 20th Century Fox’s funds were impounded, and only accessible if the studio made pictures in Europe.
+I Was a Male War Bride was shot on location in Germany, with interiors at Shepperton Studios in England.
+Surprisingly, authenticity and artistic integrity were not the reasons behind 20th Century Fox’s decision to film on location.
+The main motivation was practicality: the studio had a large sum of money in Europe.
+With the end of WWII, the war torn countries of the continent were eager to recover economically.
+As such, 20th Century Fox’s funds were impounded, only accessible if the studio made pictures in Europe.

 The Genius of Cary Grant

-Cary Grant is hands down one of the greatest comedians of the screen, and I Was A Male War Bride proved the perfect vehicle for Grant’s comedy genius.
-According to Ann, Grant even wrote a good chunk of the original screenplay for the film:
+I Was A Male War Bride proved the perfect vehicle for Cary Grant’s comedy genius.
+According to Ann, Grant even wrote a good portion of the original screenplay for the film:

 “I read the script, which was the longest thing I’d ever read in my life, and when Howard called me back to see if I’d read it he told me to tear out the first 85 pages because they weren’t going to use them.
 That was written off the cuff, mostly by Mr. Grant.”

-Though Grant’s written contributions to the screenplay weren’t used, Howard Hawks encouraged Ann and Cary to ad-lib during filming, and many of their ad-libs ended up in the film.
-This ad-libbing is why the dialogue and comedy between Ann and Cary is so natural and believable.
+Though Grant’s written contributions to the screenplay weren’t used, Howard Hawks encouraged Ann and Cary to ad-lib during filming.
+Many of these ad-libs ended up in the film, explaining the naturalness of the comedy scenes between Ann and Cary.